What is CREATE-BEST?

 News & Events

-Dr. Will Dixon, the Principal Investigator of a UK study called “Cloudy with a Chance of Pain” will be giving a seminar on June 8 at 2pm at the McIntyre Medical Building, Osler Library, 3rd Floor, Room 131A.
-Cloudy with a Chance of Pain is a national smartphone study in the UK investigating the Read more about “Cloudy with a Chance of Pain” – a national study[…]
+Dr. Will Dixon, the Principal Investigator of a UK study called “Cloudy with a Chance of Pain” gave a seminar on June 8 at 2pm at the McIntyre Medical Building, Osler Library, 3rd Floor, Room 131A.
+Cloudy with a Chance of Pain is a national smartphone study in the UK investigating the age-old belief that weather Read more about “Cloudy with a Chance of Pain” – a national study[…]

 As part of the CREATE-BEST program, some of the great ideas that were pitched in the Pitch-an-App contest back in March were chosen to advance into the development phase.
 The Design Sprint took place on the week of May 15, 2017.
-Each group included the idea owner(s) in addition to student volunteers.
-The volunteers were chosen such that they fill the Read more about Design Sprint[…]
+Each group included the idea owner(s) in addition to student volunteers that were chosen to Read more about Design Sprint[…]

 CREATE-BEST, MDII, & MDCC organized a workshop presenting a high level view of the Medical Devices product regulatory classification and a high level view of the registration process, for Canada, Europe and USA.
 This seminar presented how to build the documentation of the design and development process and meet the regulators expectations of the “Design Control” Read more about Commercializing Scientific/Engineering Information[…]